-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes - The course curriculum introduces students to the basic principles of information technology in health focusing on Biomedical Technology systems and their applications in Medicine and Physiotherapy.
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

+• The course curriculum introduces students to the basic principles of information technology in health focusing on Biomedical Technology systems and their applications in Medicine and Physiotherapy.
 The aim is to familiarize them with these technologies and to understand their contribution to health and rehabilitation and, more specifically, their use in diagnosis, treatment and improvement of quality of life.
-In particular, this knowledge will be based on the new possibilities and methodologies provided by the modern digital age and the exploitation of the corresponding literature and will include: Familiarity with biomedical technology and health information systems Understanding the basic principles of information technology in health and tele-health Introduction to Artificial Intelligence and Integrated Diagnostic Assistance Software Systems software applications in the field of physiotherapyEnsuring guality medical data and e-health security issues
+In particular, this knowledge will be based on the new possibilities and methodologies provided by the modern digital age and the exploitation of the corresponding literature and will include:

+• Familiarity with biomedical technology and health information systems

+Understanding the basic principles of information technology in health and tele-health Introduction to Artificial Intelligence and Integrated Diagnostic Assistance Software Systems

-Overview of virtual reality and medical imaging systems Deepening the applications of biomedical technology used in clinical practice or in the trial and knowledge of the latest developments as they arise from modern bibliography and case studies, Emphasis on modern applications of medical technology systems and integrated
+Overview of virtual reality and medical imaging systems • Deepening the applications of biomedical technology used in clinical practice or in the trial and knowledge of the latest developments as they arise from modern bibliography and studies, case • Emphasis on modern applications of medical technology systems and integrated software applications in the field of physiotherapy • Ensuring quality medical data and e-health security issues